 Tip # 7: Not all videographers are created equal

 If you decide to hire a videographer here are some key things you should ask:

 Where do you usually stand during the ceremony?
 Do you have long lenses for shooting the ceremony?

 What is your style?
 Are you going to just document the day as it unfolds, or are you going to ask me to re-create specific moments for video?

 How many team members will you have with you on the day of the wedding?

-Not all videographers have experience shooting weddings (are a family friend), and/or don't have the proper equipment to shoot your day.
+Not all videographers have experience shooting weddings, and/or don't have the proper equipment to shoot your day.
 Videographers should have long enough lenses so that they can stand at a distant from your ceremony (like we do), so that they can remain as unobtrusive as possible.
 They should also be aware of other professionals trying to do their job for you.
 If you have questions or need suggestions for videographers, please reach out to us!